Tuesday evening Time Trials

 Time Trial Equipment

 The most significant effect on aerodynamics is the body.
-Lowering the position of the body will greatly improver your times.
+Lowering the position of the body will greatly improve your times.
 This is why serious time trialists will get a special frame with a low position.
 Ideally the back should be flat, however this position may require a bit of getting used to.
-Different people have different backs.
+Different people have different amount of flexibilty.